-If you are looking to change the behavior and attitudes of people around you, many of these techniques will provide you with powerful ways to motivate behavior change.
+If you are looking for ways to get someone to change their behavior and attitudes, many of these techniques will provide you with powerful ways to motivate this behavior change.
 They are based on social psychology approaches to persuade people to change their behavior patterns through subconscious cues.

 Table of Contents

 - Why It Is Difficult To Drive Behavior Change In People

 - Common Methods To Change People’s Behavior Don’t Work